Mallydams Wood Education Centre's Hastings Wild Things Project: booking a visit, public events and volunteering

 The Hastings Wild Things Project

 The Hastings Wild Things is a project run at Mallydams Wood which supports families, children and young people to develop a positive attitude towards personal development, learning and the natural world.
 Developing self-esteem along with emotional and academic resilience helps families, children and young people realise the potential they have in their own lives and the valuable contributuion they can make to their community.
-At Mallydams people take part in a vast range of outdoor activities from exploring and adventuring in the woods to building birdfeeders, fires, cooking outdoors and planting trees.
+At Mallydams people take part in a vast range of outdoor activities from exploring, playing and adventuring in the woods to building birdfeeders, fires, cooking outdoors and planting trees.
 All our activities are designed to be achievable and rewarding as well as having a element of discovery and learning.

 Keep updated on the Hastings Wild Things project on our Mallydams Facebook page.